 - The event saw the participation of 87 state level winners competing for the top positions, wherein 29 finalists were presented before the National Jury for final selection.

-- Members of the jury also included Members of Parliament and Secretary, Ministry of Youth Affairs and Sports.
+- Members of the jury also included Members of Parliament and Secretary, the Ministry of Youth Affairs and Sports.

 - More than 2.01 lakh youth from 748 districts of all states and union territories participated in it at 150 locations across the country.